BleuBleu/FamiStudio/Docs/docs/sequencer.md

 Clicking on a channel will make it the active one.
 Alternatively, you can press the keyboard key **1...5** (more if using expansion) to quickly change the active channel.

-## Muting/soloing channels
+## Muting & soloing channels

 Left-clicking on the icon of a channel (Square, triangle, noise, DPCM) will toggle mute.
 Right-clicking will toggle solo.

 ## Force display channel

 Clicking the tiny square icon next to the channel name will force display it in the piano roll.
-Alternatively, you can press the keyboard key **Ctrl + 1...5** (more if using expansion).
+Alternatively, you can press the keyboard key **Ctrl + F1...F5** (more if using expansion).

 ![](images/ForceDisplayButton.png#center)